ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-retry/index.md

 ### Examples

-The following example demonstrates to retry loading rows.
+The following example demonstrates load retrying.
 Note the following:

 - When the checkbox 'Make Loads Fail' is checked, all subsequent loads will fail, i.e. the Datasource will call `fail()` instead of `success()`.
 Try checking the checkbox and expand a few groups to observe failed loading.